ericbumbalough/Reptiles/README.md

 ## Code Overview
 This project is partially Jupyter notebooks and partially raw Julia files because it spans the transition of the "official" IDE of Julia from Jupyter to Atom.

+The code can be broken to to two distinct families.
+1. Discovery: Find new possible reptiles.
+2. Evolution: Given a parent reptile, generate new child reptiles.

 ### Discovery
-Discover new fundamental reptiles that cannot be generated as children of other reptieles.

 The completed codes create matricies that describe a valid combination of sides or angles and solves them to find the angle and side values.
-Custom data types were implemented to give exact solutions because angle and side measurements are guaranteed to have a single possible form built from rational numbers.
+Angle and side measurements are guaranteed to have a single possible form built from rational numbers, so they were described with custom data types.
+This allows for  an exact solution rather than numerical approximation.

 The next step would have been a algorithm to attempt to build a reptile from the valid side and angle combinations.

 I'm not sure if the solution started here would have been practically computable.
 I wasn't able to put a tight upper bound on the number of possible angle and side combniations.

 #### [matrixgen.jl](https://github.com/ericbumbalough/Reptiles/blob/master/discovery/matrixgen.jl)
 Build iterators for matricies describing possible side or angle combinations.
 Matricies are built in pieces and combined with iterator functions.
 #### [matrixsol.jl](https://github.com/ericbumbalough/Reptiles/blob/master/discovery/matrixsol.jl)